bertrandg/bertrandg.github.io/_posts/2016-11-25-node-development-with-typescript-and-vscode.md

 - Run this command to install node definition file and lodash and express definition files `npm i --save-dev "@typings/node" "@typings/lodash" "@typings/express"`

-It installs definitions files like any others node modules and typescript compiler automatically check `/node_modules/@typings/lodash` when looking for definitions.
+It installs definitions files like any others node modules and Typescript compiler automatically check `/node_modules/@typings/lodash` when looking for definitions.

 Some node modules now include definitions files directly bundled with it (angular2 do it).
 [More details about it.](https://www.typescriptlang.org/docs/handbook/declaration-files/publishing.html)